ericblade/alexa-app-intent-generator/README.md

 # alexa-app-intent-generator

-Simplified intent generation for the node alexa-app lib
+Simplified intent generation for the node alexa-app lib.

-This combines [alexa-app](https://github.com/alexa-js/alexa-app) and [alexa-utterances](https://github.com/alexa-js/alexa-utterances) into a more powerful library.
+Adds individual intent dictionary, as well as a more declarative syntax for the entire intent generation process.

 Please read the documentation for those libraries.
 I'll update this README more soon.